GhostKellz/phantom/PHANTOM_INTEGRATION.md

 # 👻 Phantom TUI Integration Guide

+**Version**: 0.3.3
+**Zig Compatibility**: 0.16+

-This guide helps you integrate Phantom TUI into your Zig projects, specifically designed for terminal applications like ZEKE (AI assistant) and other interactive CLI tools.
+This guide helps you integrate Phantom TUI into your Zig projects.
+Phantom v0.3.3 is production-ready with a polished API, comprehensive widget library, and full Zig 0.16+ compatibility.

 ## 🚀 Quick Start